osrf/rmf_demos/README.md

 ros2 launch demos clinic.launch.xml
 ```

-Load the `clinic_tasks.json` list into RMF Panel and click submit to begin a collection of loop and delivery tasks.
+Select the `clinic` tab on RMF Panel.
+Load the `clinic_tasks.json` list and click submit to begin a collection of loop and delivery tasks.

 Robots taking lift: